superguaricho/foxdot-mode/README.md

 <li> Install the SuperCollider FoxDot quark.

-Assuming that you have installed SuperCollider, from Ecmacs do Alt-x install-fd
+Assuming that you have installed SuperCollider, from Emacs do:

+    Alt-x install-fdq ENTER

 This run sclang in a Emacs buffer and, if you are in line, will install FoxDot quark and recompile the SuperCollider class library.

-Youst hear a simple sound.
-If not, do Alt+x test-sc3 ENTER.
+You must hear a simple sound.
+If not, do:

+    Alt+x test-sc3 ENTER

 If you don't hear it, there is a problem with SuperCollider or your audio system.

 <li> Start foxdot.

 If you hearded the sound, you can continue.

 Open a file with .foxdot extension.
+Type:

-Type Alt+x foxdot ENTER.
+    Alt+x foxdot ENTER

 This run sclang and FoxDot process buffers.
 Wait and you will see three horizontal windows: the .foxdot file (your workspace), the  \*FoxDot\* and the \*SCLang:SC3\* buffers.

 SuperCollider is now listening for messages from FoxDot.